lvpp/jcosmo-docs/docs/vle.md

 ### Phase Diagrams and Degrees of Freedom

-To solve the system of equations formed by either modeling approach, it is necessary to determine the number of degrees of freedom using the **Gibbs Phase Rule**  [@Koretsky2012;@Smith2007]:
+To solve the system of equations formed by either modeling approach, it is necessary to determine the number of degrees of freedom using the **Gibbs Phase Rule**:

 $$F = C - P + 2 \tag{16}$$

 where \(F\) is the number of degrees of freedom, \(C\) is the number of components, and \(P\) is the number of phases.
 For a binary system (\(C=2\)) with two phases in equilibrium (\(P=2\)), \(F\) is equal to 2.
-This means that two variables (e.g., temperature and pressure) must be specified to determine all other properties of the system  [@Koretsky2012;@Smith2007].
+This means that two variables (e.g., temperature and pressure) must be specified to determine all other properties of the system.

 The results obtained from solving the system of equations formed by Equations 13 or 15 are often presented in **Pxy** and **Txy** diagrams of binary systems.
-The procedure for solving this equations are described in the Algorithm section [@Koretsky2012;@Smith2007].
+The procedure for solving this equations are described in the Algorithm section.

 #### Pxy Diagram
 In a Pxy diagram presented in **Figure 2**, pressure is plotted against the mole fraction of the liquid and vapor phases (x and y) at a constant temperature. **The Bubble Point Curve (Px curve)** is the upper curve at the diagram.
 Any point of this curve represents the saturated liquid, where the first bubble of vapor is formed.
 Above this curve, only the liquid phase exists. **The Dew Point Curve (Py curve)** is the lower curve of the diagram.
 At any point on this line, the vapor is saturated, where the first drop of liquid is formed.
-Below this curve, only the vapor phase exists. **The Two-Phase Region** occurs between the two curves, where the liquid and vapor phases coexist in equilibrium [@Koretsky2012;@Smith2007].
+Below this curve, only the vapor phase exists. **The Two-Phase Region** occurs between the two curves, where the liquid and vapor phases coexist in equilibrium.

 <p align="center">
   <img src="/img/Pxy.png" alt="Pxy" width="500">